High-speed rail in Spain: New rail link to Andalusia

 Although Renfe began a mixed-service Talgo 200 Madrid–Algeciras route in 1999, this was, along with the other mixed services, transferred to Grandes Líneas Renfe (Renfe's Spanish gauge long-distance brand) following changes to plans for high-speed rail in Spain.

 In November 2003 a new AVE Lanzadera medium distance service began between Seville and Córdoba using new class 104 trains, reducing journey times between the two cities to 40 minutes.
 In 2005 the brand was renamed RENFE Avant, and all those services started to use class 104 trains, leaving class 100 for the AVE services.

 The construction of a 21 km stretch of high-speed line from Madrid to Toledo allowed the inauguration of a medium-distance service in November 2005.
 The journey time between the two cities is now less than 30 minutes.
 The high-speed link, combined with high property prices in Madrid, has encouraged many Madrid commuters to settle in Ciudad Real, the first stop on the Madrid–Seville line.
 There has, however, been controversy over the construction of this line as the change to standard-gauge track meant that towns such as Getafe, Aranjuez and Algodor, which now have no commercial services, lost their direct services to Toledo.
 Furthermore, since Toledo is now connected by standard-gauge track it is impossible for other passenger or goods trains to reach it that have not come from other high-speed lines.

 The last segment of the Madrid–Málaga high-speed rail line was completed on 23 December 2007 when the new high-speed railway section between the cities of Córdoba and Málaga was inaugurated.
 It is a standard-gauge railway line of 155 km in length and is designed for speeds of 350 km/h (217 mph).
 It has compatibility with neighboring countries' railway systems as well.
-The fastest AVE service between Madrid and Malaga takes 2 hours and 20 minutes.
+The fastest AVE service between Madrid and Málaga takes 2 hours and 20 minutes.
 In February 2008 new long-distance AVE services were introduced on the Seville−Barcelona and Málaga−Barcelona routes, as well as a new Avant service on the Málaga−Córdoba−Seville route.

 In October 2015 an extension of the Madrid-Seville high-speed rail line to Cádiz was completed after 14 years of works and put in service by Alvia trains for speeds up to 200 km/h.
-This section is built on Iberian gauge track that if ERTMS (European Rail Traffic Management System) railway signaling is installed in the line, with fewer stops between Seville and Cádiz, the maximum speed for the trains can be raised up to 250 km/h.
+This section is built on Iberian gauge track that if European Rail Traffic Management System (ERTMS) railway signaling is installed in the line, with fewer stops between Seville and Cádiz, the maximum speed for the trains can be raised up to 250 km/h.

 In 2019 the Antequera–Granada high-speed rail line opened at a total cost of €1.4 billion.